Chart Color Schemes

 Infrastructure

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified four projects expected to impact the region: Brunslea Park Estate, Riverina Redevelopment Program, Wagga Wagga Airport Infrastructure Upgrades, and Regional Express (Rex) Pilot Academy.
-The following list details these key projects in order of relevance.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified four projects likely influencing the region: Brunslea Park Estate, Riverina Redevelopment Program, Wagga Wagga Airport Infrastructure Upgrades, and Regional Express (Rex) Pilot Academy.
+The following details these key projects in order of relevance.

 Professional plan users can use the search below to filter and access additional projects.